U.S., Japan reach deal to cut tariffs on Japanese steel, fight excess output | Business

 STRAINS WITH ALLIES Much of the Biden administration's trade efforts have centered around patching up strained relations with U.S. allies that are market-driven democracies.

 U.S. Commerce Secretary Gina Raimondo said the deal "will strengthen America’s steel industry and ensure its workforce stays competitive, while also providing more access to cheaper steel and addressing a major irritant between the United States and Japan, one of our most important allies."
-Unlike the EU and Britain, which is seeking a similar deal https://www.reuters.com/business/us-uk-agree-talks-resolve-steel-aluminum-dispute-2022-01-19, Japan did not impose retaliatory tariffs on U.S. goods.
+Unlike the EU and Britain, which is seeking a similar deal, Japan did not impose retaliatory tariffs on U.S. goods such as whiskey, motorcycles and denim.

+The deal comes as U.S. steel prices are starting to recede from record highs spiked by strong demand and pandemic-driven supply constraints, which contributed to high inflation throughout the economy.
+Midwest hot-rolled steel futures, which peaked at $1,945 a ton last September, closed at $1,180 on Tuesday, still nearly double their $578 price on Feb.
+7, 2020, before the pandemic hit.

+INDUSTRY RELIEF U.S. steel industry executives had voiced concern that the Biden administration would negotiate too much access for foreign steel makers and unleash a flood of imports as they invest billions of dollars in new capacity.

-Japan's steel industry also is highly dependent on coal-fired blast furnace production, while more than 70% of U.S. steel is made with electric-arc furnaces that emit less carbon.
-(Additional reporting by David Brunnstrom in Washington and Kanishka Singh in Bengaluru; Editing by Kirsten Donovan and Barbara Lewis)
+Japan's steel industry also is highly dependent on coal-fired blast-furnace production, while more than 70% of U.S. steel is made with electric-arc furnaces that emit less carbon.
+(Additional reporting by David Brunnstrom in Washington and Kanishka Singh in Bengaluru; Editing by Barbara Lewis and Stephen Coates)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)